hasun1226/MobileAppProject/deliverables/iteration-01.plan.md

 #### Artifacts

-Please describe the artifacts that you will produce in order to organize and keep track of your team's progress.
-For example:

 - Workflow diagrams
 - Mockups for user interface
 - Trello board to store meeting minutes and issue tracking
 - Googledocs : planning meeting, review meeting, product deliverables
 - Schedule :  Timeline added to the workflow diagrams
+- Slack : asynchronous discussions, meeting planning

 ## Product

-Goals and tasks:
+### Goals

-- Finish the deliverables: plan.md, review.md, product.md
+- Complete the deliverables: plan.md, review.md, product.md.
-- Prepare a workflow diagram(Slacker side & Notetaker side) : Shows which functionalities the application should provide, and thus should be implemented
+- Prepare a workflow diagram showing a typical user journey through the application.
-- Decide the roles and responsibilities
+- Decide on roles and responsibilities.
-- Prepare a product backlog
+- Prepare a product backlog outlining all stories that need to be completed for our MVP to be finished.

+### Tasks

+- Hold a meeting to decide on the following:
+    - pitch product ideas / decide on an idea.
+    - assign roles and responsibilities
+- Hold a meeting to flesh out the product idea
+    - Decide on MVP
+    - Figure out what the typical user journey should be
+    - Create a workflow diagram as an output of the meeting
+- Add user stories to product backlog

-Artifacts
+### Artifacts

-Workflow diagrams (Note taker workflow, Slacker workflow) Complete version of product.md, plan.md, review.md Design mock-ups for the UI:
+- Workflow diagrams (Notetaker workflow, Slacker workflow)
+- Complete version of product.md, plan.md, review.md
+- Design mock-ups for the UI:
     - Login screen
     - Request screen
     - Settings Screen
     - List of Available Note Takers Screen
     - Handshake Screens (To accept a request)

-Note: The backend design will also be developed to give output to each screen.
+- A JSON API that the backend provides